linode/docs/docs/websites/cms/webmin-control-panel.md

        apt-get install webmin

-After the installation has completed, Webmin will give you a URL to visit to in order to access the web panel.
+After the installation has completed, Webmin will give you a URL to visit to access the web panel.
 This URL will be in the form of `https://hostname:10000`, where `hostname` is the host name of your Linode.
-If your Linode does not have a Fully Qualified Domain Name (FQDN) such as `myserver.mydomain.com`, you should use your Linode's IP or a domain pointed at your Linode to access Webmin .
+If your Linode does not have a Fully Qualified Domain Name (FQDN) such as `myserver.mydomain.com`, you should use your Linode's IP or a domain pointed at your Linode to access Webmin.

 For security reasons, Webmin generates a self-signed SSL certificate for itself when you install it.
 If you get a warning about an SSL certificate from your browser, you may wish to verify the details of the certificate and accept it.